RaghavS4901/the-null-hypothesis/StatusReport.md

 - Identified and downloaded income dataset (HD Pulse)
 - Assisted in validating and cleaning datasets
 - Began dataset merging and alignment
-- Contributed to writing the status report
+- Contributed to writing the status report and project plan

 ## 6. Next Steps

 The next phase of the project will focus on completing dataset integration and conducting detailed analysis.

 Specifically, we will:
-- Finalize merging of all datasets
+1. **Finalize and validate the merged dataset** — confirm row counts, check for unintended data loss
+2. **Complete the data quality assessment** — produce a formal quality report documenting completeness, consistency, accuracy, and any anomalies
-- Perform exploratory data analysis using visualizations and summary statistics
+3. **Complete exploratory data analysis** — produce visualizations including scatter plots (home value vs. unemployment, home value vs. income), time-series plots by state, and summary statistics tables
-- Identify patterns and relationships between variables
-- Begin interpreting results in the context of economic trends
+4. **Interpret findings and draft conclusions** — connect observed patterns back to the three research questions
+5. **Write final report and data documentation** — produce `README.md`, a data dictionary for the merged dataset, and all required metadata (cf. Week 15)

 These steps will lead into the final stage of the project, where we will present findings and conclusions.